karlseguin/gerb/readme.md

 # Gerb
 Gerb is a work in progress.
-Support for `for` and template inheritance are missing.
+Support for `for` is missing.

 ## Usage

-    template, err := gerb.ParseString("....", true)
+    template, err := gerb.ParseString(true, "....")
     if err != nil {
       panic(err)
     }